davedonnellydev/davebdev/README.md

 - 👋 Hey there, I’m Dave (@davebdev)
-- 🌈 I'm a queer boy (he/him) teaching himself to code
+- 🌈 I'm a queer boy (he/him) teaching himself (and getting taught by others!) to code
 - 👀 Currently interested in all things front end
 - 🌱 I’m currently learning javascript (but soon moving on to React)!
 - 📫 Feel free to email me at davidpaulbuckley@gmail.com